isuretpolos/AetherOnePi/documentation/documentation.md

 #### Missing ControlP5 Lib
 Call **[installLibsDependencies.bat](../installLibsDependencies.bat)** for installing [ControlP5](http://www.sojamo.de/libraries/controlP5/) library in your local repository.
 Unfortunately this library is not available in [maven central repository](https://www.tutorialspoint.com/maven/maven_repositories.htm).
 You need to do this just once for your *developer environment*.
 I have added this call also in **mvnw.cmd**.

+#### Build the project
+    mvn clean install

+Inside the **target folder** two different jar files are created.
+One is for the standalone gui and the other for the Raspberry Pi server application.